Dodgers re-sign pitcher Treinen to $17.5M, 2-year deal

 The team says the deal that runs through the 2022 season includes a team option for the 2023 season.

-Treinen receives a $4 million signing bonus.
+Treinen receives a $4 million signing bonus, of which $1 million is payable this Jan.
+31 and $3 million on Dec.
+15, 2022.
 He will earn $6 million in both 2021 and 2022.
 The team option in 2023 is worth $8 million and includes a $1.5 million buyout, meaning the deal could be worth $24 million over three years.

 The 32-year-old right-hander earned $3,703,704 during the abbreviated 60-game season last year prorated from a $10 million, one-year contract.